SamMartin92/tic-tac-to/README.md

           }
         }

-- There wass a console error which related to the the end of round announcer.
+- There was a console error which related to the end of round announcer.
   - If a user completed one full round in in one game mode and then switched from a one-player game to a two-player game or vice-versa and then used the reset button on the end of round announcer modal, a console error appeared.

   <img src='assets/images/readme/testing-and-bugs/console-error.PNG'>

   - This was due to the fact the a removeChild method in the case above wass used to remove the div containing the end of round image (happy or sad bunny).
-  - When the game wass swicthed, a new div wass placed where the div that was to be removed lay and the original div was no longer the child.
+  - When the game was switched, a new div was placed where the div that was to be removed lay and the original div was no longer the child.
   - To fix this, rather than using the removeChild method, I simply set the innerHTML div which held the images to '``'ìmageSpace.innerHTML=``'.
 This emptied the div and removed the console error.

 #### Unfixed bugs